 Dalwhinnie distillery © VisitScotland / Paul Tomkins

 The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
-It was the first dedicated whisky bar in Inverness.
-You can visit the downstairs bar any day (open 5pm - 1am) everyday and 12pm-1am Saturday and You can book the upstairs tasting room for private bookings with customers able to book for 4 hour sessions.

-The current wording is: Dalwhinnie distillery © VisitScotland / Paul Tomkins

-The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
 It was the first dedicated whisky bar in Inverness which was named Whisky Bar of the Year in the Scottish Bar & Pub Awards 2021.